-When the Hypothesis client posts an annotation to that article, it tells the Hypothesis server that the article’s URL is an alias of the DOI.
+When someone annotates this article, the Hypothesis client tells the Hypothesis server that the article’s URL is an alias of the DOI.
 The first time the server sees such an assertion, it adds the alias.

 When the Hypothesis client then searches for annotations on the article, it searches for two URLs at once.
 First, for the URL of the article at PubMed or Cell.
 Second, for the DOI.
 Here’s the API query the client makes at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5384036/: